 “The development of the immunoblot to detect and characterize a protein with an antisera, even in a crude mixture, was a breakthrough with wide-ranging and unpredictable applications across physiology and medicine.”

-Life-altering medicine.
+Life-altering therapeutics.
 Increased crop yields.
 All of us want to make a difference with our life’s work.
 Quantitative Westerns can be a powerful tool to advance discovery and make the world a better place.

 “With numbers comes great responsibility."